 Nursing home industry: Pennsylvania illegally withheld funds

-The nursing home industry has filed suit against Pennsylvania, claiming the state illegally withheld more than $150 million that was intended to help long-term care facilities shoulder the financial burden of the coronavirus pandemic.
+The nursing home industry is suing Pennsylvania, claiming Tuesday that the state illegally withheld more than $150 million that was intended to help long-term care facilities shoulder the financial burden of the coronavirus pandemic.

-The lawsuit, filed in state court and announced Tuesday, contended the Department of Human Services is refusing to provide supplemental payments to nursing homes as required by law, depriving them of crucial funding to fight the pandemic.
+The lawsuit, filed in state court, contended the Department of Human Services is refusing to provide supplemental payments to nursing homes as required by law, depriving them of crucial funding to fight the pandemic.

-“The department is well aware that nursing facilities have borne the brunt of the pandemic’s impact and that they have a long path ahead to ensure the proper treatment and protection of their patients,” said the suit, which accused state officials of “disregarding the substantial need of the commonwealth’s most vulnerable citizens.”
+“We didn’t want to file suit against the Wolf administration, but when they ignore the clear language of state law, and essentially steal more than $153 million from nursing homes battling a once-in-a-century pandemic, it’s time to stand up for what’s right,” said Adam Marles, president and CEO of LeadingAge PA, which represents hundreds of nonprofit nursing homes statewide.

+Gov. Tom Wolf has “simply turned his back” on nursing home residents and staff, he said.

+A Department of Human Services spokesperson, Ali Fogarty, said the lawsuit “seeks only more money for nursing facilities throughout the commonwealth that have already received more than $800 million in taxpayer stimulus.”

-The suit asked Commonwealth Court to order the state agency to restore the funding.
-The plaintiffs are three trade groups representing more than 900 long-term care facilities in Pennsylvania, including county-owned nursing homes.
+The suit asked Commonwealth Court to order the state agency to release the funding.
+The plaintiffs are LeadingAge PA and two other trade groups representing a total of more than 900 long-term care facilities in Pennsylvania, including county-owned nursing homes.

-An email was sent to a Department of Human Services spokesperson seeking comment.
+The trade groups said they went to court after months of negotiations with the state went nowhere.

 Long-term care facilities in Pennsylvania and nationwide have been hit especially hard by the pandemic.
 Across the state, about 40,000 residents of more than 1,300 nursing and personal care homes have contracted the virus to date.
 About 7,000 have died, representing more than 60% of the statewide toll, according to the Health Department.